PrefectHQ/prefect/docs/index.md

 ![Alt text](getting-started/flow-run-diagram.jpg)

-Local flow run execution is great for development and testing, but in order to schedule flow runs or trigger them based on events, you’ll need to [deploy](/tutorial/deployments/) your flows.
+Local flow run execution is great for development and testing, but to schedule flow runs or trigger them based on events, you’ll need to [deploy](/tutorial/deployments/) your flows.

 ### Step 5: Deploy the flow

-Deploying your flows is, in essence, the act of informing the Prefect API of where, how, and when to run your flows.
+Deploying your flows informs the Prefect API of where, how, and when to run your flows.

 !!! warning "Always run `prefect deploy` commands from the **root** level of your repo!"